 Here's another mystery, a wonderful family snapshot that has been floating around the web, featuring a CJ-3B and a Shasta trailer.
 I have fixed up the color tint of the scan, and I would love to find out who and where this is.
-I would assume the picture was taken somewhere in the western United States.
+Suggestions have included the Grand Tetons in Wyoming, or somewhere in Alaska or British Columbia.
 Anybody recognize the peak?

 Reminds me of the Shank family (see Mom, Dad, a Jeep and a Teardrop on CJ3B.info.)

 Thanks to Milo J. Valencic, Luis Mariano Paz, Lee Maguire, Keith Ross, Bill Munro and Benton Melbourne. -- Derek Redmond

 Visit CJ3B.info on Facebook.